 Any of the above choices will work for you.
-Now you a basic understanding of the water you put into your garden.
+So now you have a basic understanding of the water you put into your garden.

 Nature’s Organic Garden System (NOGS) has some unique watering requirements.
 Depending upon weather conditions, you will not have to water your garden more than once or twice a week.
 The straw and, to a lesser extent, the alfalfa retains water longer than soil-based garden beds.
-As the compost, straw, and alfalfa break down, providing plant nutrients, the material retains moisture.
-You may end up watering your garden a couple of times during the week.
+The material maintains moisture as the compost, straw, and alfalfa break down, providing plant nutrients.
+You may water your garden a couple of times during the week.

-As with all gardens, you will need to water more frequently when planting.
+As with all gardens, you must water more frequently when planting.
 You must keep the surface damp when starting your garden from seeds.
-Likewise, it is wise to keep the compost moist when you transplant plants until they get established.
+Likewise, it is wise to keep the compost moist when transplanting plants until they are established.

 Overwatering your garden will be less likely to happen in the NOG system than in traditional soil-based gardens.
-In the Dirtless system, the straw and alfalfa can absorb only so much moisture (1 bale of straw can hold up to 270 pounds of water), and the remaining water passes into the ground below.
+This is because in the Dirtless system, the straw and alfalfa can absorb only so much moisture (1 bale of straw can hold up to 270 pounds of water), and the remaining water passes into the ground below.

-Over-watered soil-based systems tend to turn to a wet environment for the plants.
+Overwatered soil-based systems tend to turn into a wet environment for the plants.
 Root rot is a common experience with soil-based systems.

-A garden I set up for a school was getting watered twice a day for two hour periods.
+A garden I set up for a school was being watered twice daily for two hours.
 They had reseeded a section of their lawn and were watering the grass to get it started.
 It seems that the sprinkler heads for the garden were also attached to the grass watering system.

 The downside was the straw volume was significantly reduced.
 The bed retains water due to the food conversion.
-They had to start watering a couple of times a week rather than once a week.
+They had to start watering several times a week rather than once a week.